krismakesstuff/fftpy/README.md

-# Real-Time Audio Spectrogram with faster_whisper Transcription
+# Real-Time Audio Spectrogram

 A python app that gives you a real-time spectrogram of a mono audio feed.
-Record a snippet with spacebar and it will use faster_whisper to transcribe speech-to-text.
+Record a snippet with spacebar and save it to the output folder.
+This is mostly a utility app to easily record and visualize signal data for further hacking.

 ## Requirements